RaghavJindal13/AWS-Lambda-Triggers/README.md

 ~~~
 ## Throttle
 ~~~
-1. Throttle will set reserved concurrency of the function to zero and it will throttle all future invocation
+1. Throttle will set reserved concurrency of the function to zero and it will throttle all future invocation.
-2. If the function is throttled then it will fail to run
+2. If the function is throttled then it will fail to run.
 3. If the fucntion is ran from Lambda console then it will throw "Calling the Invoke API failed with message: Rate Exceeded."
 ~~~
 ## Invoke Lambda function from another Lambda Function
 ~~~
-1. create two lambda functions and add awsLambdaRole in the existing basic rule
+1. create two lambda functions and add awsLambdaRole in the existing basic rule.
 2. A Lambda can invoke another Lambda.
-3. A Lambda in one region can invoke another lambda in other region
+3. A Lambda in one region can invoke another lambda in other region.
-4. A Lambda can invoke same Lambda
+4. A Lambda can invoke same Lambda.
-5. Invoke same Lamba with different version
+5. Invoke same Lamba with different version.
 ~~~